Saturday, August 29, 2009

 First, though, there will be just a few more nights at the mic, spewing out angry rhyming couplets, torturing his gear, his techs and his guitarist, Robin Finck.
 And when they inevitably close their set with 1989’s underground smash “Head Like a Hole,” those watching for the last time might find comfort that 20 years on, Trent is still making good on his mantra: “I’d rather die, than give you control.”

 “I don’t ever want Nine Inch Nails to be a responsibility,” he says firmly.
 “Well, it is, I guess.
 It’s my whole life.
 But I don’t want it to be something that feels like a job, or an obligation that punishes me.
 I don’t feel that Nine Inch Nails is out of ideas.
 But it is starting to feel comfortable.
-And I want to throw myself into something that feels uncomfortable and risky and see what happens.” (
+And I want to throw myself into something that feels uncomfortable and risky and see what happens.”
+(Eye Weekly)

-Thanks to
+Thanks to Ana Martins.

 No comments: